Next Start

 Transmission fluid turns pink when diluted with water or engine coolant, usually due to a leak in the radiator.
 Pink transmission fluid requires immediate attention as coolant circling throughout your transmission can quickly damage it.

-How to Fix Transmission Fluid Problems
+How To Fix Transmission Fluid Problems

 If your transmission fluid appears brown or black, you’ll likely need a transmission fluid change or flush.